seanmonstar/seanmonstar.github.io/_posts/tumblr/2016-11-15-introducing-reqwest.md

 [Come help make it happen!](https://github.com/seanmonstar/reqwest)

-* * *

-1.

-The odd name is an unfortunate consequence of being late to the party.
+[^1]: The odd name is an unfortunate consequence of being late to the party.
 The `request` crate is effectively abandonware.
 I’ve tried reaching out to the author in various ways, but he seems to have disappeared from the internets.
-The `requests` crate (with an ’s’) also exists, but does seem to be actively developed.&nbsp;[↩︎](#fnref:1)
+The `requests` crate (with an ’s’) also exists, but does seem to be actively developed.

-2.

-Using non-blocking sockets internally is still an improvement for anyone wanting a blocking API.
+[^2]: Using non-blocking sockets internally is still an improvement for anyone wanting a blocking API.
 It’s not currently possible to make the blocking TCP sockets have a timeout when doing DNS resolution and connecting, but asynchronous versions can use a timeout.
 It also means it is easier to determine when a socket in the pool has been closed, and can recycle it more reliably.&nbsp;[↩︎](#fnref:2)